dotnet/arcade/Documentation/TeamProcess/One-Pagers/pipeline-machine-learning-arcade8824.md

 Instead, we can build a model to give us a range of estimates, based on the past durations of their pipelines.

-Thanks to our data, we have tons of historical data that can enable us to make predictions and generate confidence intervals on the length of CI pipelines.
+We have tons of historical data that can enable us to make predictions and generate confidence intervals on the length of CI pipelines.

 ## Stakeholders